Heart Healthy Cooking

 Quick and healthy meal ideas

-- Mix a jar of pasta sauce (some come with six vegetables) with fresh, ready-made whole-wheat, meat-filled ravioli.
+- Mix a jar of pasta sauce (some come with six vegetables) with fresh, ready-made whole-wheat, vegetable-filled ravioli.

 - Cooking time for ravioli: 5 minutes